 Elohim did not need rest after six days of creating (Isaiah 40:28).
 Adam should not have needed to rest immediately following his creation at the end of the sixth day.
-So why then are various categories^[4] of work forbidden on Sabbath?
+So why are thirty-nine categories of work forbidden on Sabbath?